-A special-effects sequence that took place at the beginning of the film was cut shortly before the movie hit the theaters.
-In this sequence, the carnival materializes from the smoke of the train - the smoke from the engine "becomes ropes and canvas tents.
+A special-effects sequence that took place at the beginning of the film was cut shortly before the movie hit theaters.
+In this sequence, the carnival materializes from the smoke of the train, the smoke from the engine "becomes ropes and canvas tents.
 Tree limbs grow together to form a ferris wheel and a spider web mutates into a wheel of fortune."
 This sequence was the first time that computer animation was used to animate organic material, and it was combined with traditional animation.
-The scene was deemed not convincing enough and was cut from the film at the very last minute (according to an issue of "Twilight Zone Magazine" that was released the same month as the film, the scene was going to be in the final print).
+The scene was deemed not convincing enough, by Disney executives, and was cut from the film at the very last minute.
+The deleted scene was described in the issue of "Twilight Zone Magazine" released the same month as the film, which assumed the scene was going to be in the final print.

 In the spider sequence, the boys are noticeably older, since the scene was re-shot after the rest of the production had been completed.
 This was used to replace a sequence with a large mechanical hand which, like the animated appearance of the carnival, was deemed too hokey and was subsequently cut from the film.

-In Anchor Bay's DVD, the end of the theatrical trailer (which shows the film's title) has been cropped.
-The rest of trailer is in 1.85:1, but that last shot is around 2.35:1, which has caused confusion among fans.
-This aspect ratio change in the trailer was done by Disney to mask off Disney/Buena Vista names.
-Disney did not allow its name anywhere on the DVD package.
+In distributor Anchor Bay's DVD, the end of the theatrical trailer (which shows the film's title) has been cropped.
+The majority of trailer is 1.85:1 aspect ratio, but the last shot is approximately 2.35:1 aspect ratio, which caused confusion among fans.
+This aspect ratio change in the trailer was created by Disney so as to mask off the Disney and Buena Vista (original distributor, owned by Disney) names.
+Disney also did not allow its name to be seen anywhere on the DVD package.